madhavkosi/designPatterningolang/designpattern/behavioralDesignPattern.md

 2. **Concrete Handlers**: `LevelOneSupport`, `LevelTwoSupport`, and `LevelThreeSupport` are concrete handlers that process support requests based on the complexity level.
 They extend `BaseHandler` to handle the chain logic.
 3. **Base Handler**: `BaseHandler` provides common logic for setting the next handler and passing the request to the next handler in the chain.
 4. **Usage**: In the `main` function, the handlers are linked to form a chain.
 Different support requests are processed by the appropriate handler based on the complexity level.

-**When to Use the Chain of Responsibility Pattern**

-1. **Multiple Handlers**: When multiple objects can handle a request, and you want to decouple the sender from the receivers.
-2. **Dynamic Handler Chain**: When you want to dynamically specify the chain of handlers at runtime.
-3. **Request Processing**: When you want to process a request with a sequence of handlers.

-**Benefits**

-- **Decoupling**: Decouples the sender of a request from its receivers.
-- **Flexibility**: Allows adding or removing handlers dynamically.
-- **Responsibility Sharing**: Multiple handlers can process the request without tight coupling.

-**Drawbacks**

-- **Potential Performance Issues**: Can introduce performance issues if the chain is long or the handlers are slow.
-- **Complexity**: Can make the code more complex due to the setup of the chain.

-This example demonstrates how the Chain of Responsibility Pattern can be used to route support requests through different levels of support based on their complexity.
-The pattern provides flexibility and promotes responsibility sharing by allowing handlers to either process the request or pass it to the next handler in the chain.